 “Sure, I…” The words died on Marjani’s tongue as five Elders’ aids silently made their way to the platform.
 Each wore variations of the same rust colored apparel with few pigmented designs marking their skin.

 “Greetings on the Suns’ warmth.”
 One particular aid stepped to the front.
-Out of the five they had the most marking on their skin- most notably ones forming a crown on their forehead.
+Out of the five they had the most markings- most notably ones forming a crown on their forehead.
 “Once you have finished your deeds the Elders request all present make their way to the central stone village.
-A ceremony will commence when the fourth son finishes it’s descent to welcome our guests and announce their appointed hosts.”
+A ceremony will commence when the fourth sun finishes it’s descent to welcome our guests and announce their appointed hosts.”

 As soon as the aids stepped off the platform, the beings began to talk amongst themselves.